 }

-Authentication services that use delegate certificates must ensure that the TNAuthList scope of a delegate end-entity certificate authoritatively covers the TN that it is signing.
+Authentication services that use delegate certificate credentials must ensure that the TNAuthList scope of a delegate end-entity certificate authoritatively covers the TN that it is asserting.

 The authentication service shall add an Identity header field containing the signed PASSporT to the originating INVITE request as described in RFC 8224.